XyLearningProgramming/helm.x3huang.dev/README.md

 ## Comments

-1. Need to install CRDs and cert-manager manually if not installed at least once before.
+1. Need to install CRDs manually if not installed at least once before.
 2. Change `./values` if domain name changes.